axionaxprotocol/axionax-web/public/TESTNET_ANNOUNCEMENT.md

-# 🚀 Axionax Public Testnet Launch Announcement
+# 🚀 axionax Public Testnet Launch Announcement

 **Date**: November 5, 2025
-**Network**: Axionax Public Testnet
+**Network**: axionax Public Testnet
 **Chain ID**: `axionax-testnet-1`

 ---

 ## 🎉 We're Live!

-We're excited to announce the launch of **Axionax Public Testnet** – a Layer-1 blockchain with Proof of Probabilistic Checking (PoPC) consensus, designed for decentralized compute markets with built-in AI security.
+We're excited to announce the launch of **axionax Public Testnet** – a Layer-1 blockchain with Proof of Probabilistic Checking (PoPC) consensus, designed for decentralized compute markets with built-in AI security.

-The testnet is now open for developers, validators, and community members to explore, test, and build on the Axionax protocol.
+The testnet is now open for developers, validators, and community members to explore, test, and build on the axionax protocol.

 ---